naglienso/naglinagli.github.io/_posts/2020-10-28-CapitalOne.md

  ### How could the attack be detected

  ![detection](/images/detection.jpg)

+ - AWS should try and implement a protection like the one of Azure by making metadata requests go through with a speaicel header only, which cannot be controlled by the malicious actor.

  - Monitoring / investigating suspicious and continious connections from TOR exit-nodes and known VPN providers, by implementing a rule to detect and alert when a specific malicious subnet is accessing the servers on different times and trying to find generic OWASP top 10 vulnerabilities (such as SSRF)